Skip to main content

 Defining a KPI

-A KPI, or Key Performance Indicator, is a metric that measures how effectively a company achieves its strategic objectives.
-Each KPI must be carefully selected so that it remains relevant and aligned with the company’s strategy.
-For example, a KPI can be the revenue generated by a product or the customer satisfaction rate.
-In simple terms, a KPI is a tool for evaluating performance and steering sales activities efficiently.
+A KPI, or Key Performance Indicator, is a metric that measures how well a company reaches its strategic objectives.
+Each KPI needs to be chosen carefully so it stays relevant to the company’s actual direction.
+Revenue generated by a product, customer satisfaction rate, pipeline velocity: all of these qualify.
+A KPI is, at its core, a tool for evaluating performance and steering sales activity toward concrete outcomes.

 How intent signals enhance KPI tracking

 Intent signals improve the relevance of KPIs by adding real-time context.
-Rather than relying solely on historical trends, leveraging buyer intent data lets you integrate strategic events (fundraising rounds, leadership changes, expansions…) that directly influence sales performance and lead potential.
+An intent signal is the context a company is in.
+That context conditions the problems it faces and, by extension, the solutions it’s open to.
+Rather than relying on historical trends alone, incorporating intent data lets you factor in strategic events such as funding rounds, leadership changes, or expansion moves that directly influence sales performance and lead quality.

 The different types of KPIs available

-Several types of performance indicators are used in B2B.
-Financial KPIs (ROI, gross margin) measure profitability, operational KPIs (order cycle time) assess process efficiency, and marketing KPIs (customer acquisition cost) track campaign impact.
-While these indicators evaluate past performance, integrating intent signals lets you anticipate opportunities and adjust strategy in real time.
-For example, a funding round signals an investment phase and can boost conversion rates.
-A new sales director may revisit priorities and make outreach more effective.
-An acquisition often triggers restructuring, generating new needs to address immediately.
+Several types of performance indicators get used in B2B.
+Financial KPIs (ROI, gross margin) measure profitability.
+Operational KPIs (order cycle time) assess process efficiency.
+Marketing KPIs (customer acquisition cost) track campaign impact.
+These measure what already happened.
+Integrating intent signals lets you anticipate what’s about to happen and adjust course before the data goes stale.
+A funding round signals an investment phase and tends to lift conversion rates.
+A newly appointed sales director will likely revisit vendor relationships within weeks.
+An acquisition frequently triggers restructuring that creates new buying needs, and those needs are time-sensitive.

 How to define your KPIs for effective tracking?